-The LLP's financial instruments principally comprise a deemed loan to Lloyds (equivalent to the value of the LLP's investment in mortgages), cash and liquid resources, derivative contracts, loans and borrowings and various other receivables and payables that arise directly from its operations.
+The LLP's financial instruments principally comprise a deemed loan to Lloyds (equivalent to the value of the LLP's investment in mortgages), cash and cash equivalents, derivative contracts, term loans from related party and various other receivables and payables that arise directly from its operations.
 The main purpose of these financial instruments is to raise finance for Lloyds.
 These financial instruments are classified in accordance with the principles of IFRS 9 as described below.

-Significant accounting policies (continued)
+1. Significant accounting policies (continued)